deeplearning4j/deeplearning4j/image-data-pipeline.md

                 }).build();
         MultiLayerNetwork network = new MultiLayerNetwork(conf);

+To set iteration listeners that show performance and help tune while training the neural net, use one of these examples:

-        network.setListeners(Arrays.<IterationListener>asList(new ScoreIterationListener(10)));
+        network.setListeners(Arrays.<IterationListener>asList(new ScoreIterationListener(10), new GradientPlotterIterationListener(10)));

-The second line sets the iteration listeners, which keep track of their progress across the dataset, and monitor the error produced at the end of each iteration.

-Calling next on the iterator advances it one step, and returns the new value it points to.
-We call that method below the neural net's configuration, and the call looks like this.
+        OR

+        network.setListeners(Collections.singletonList((IterationListener) new ScoreIterationListener(listenerFreq)));

+## Training the Model

+Once the data is loaded, the model framework is built, train the model to fit the data.
+Call next on the data iterator to advance it through the data based on the batch size.
+It will return a certain amount of data based on batch size each time.
+The code below shows how to loop through the dataset iterator and then to run fit on the model in order to train it on the data.

         // Training
         while(iter.hasNext()){